FleekStreet/FleekStreet.github.io/_posts/Max_Subarray_Kadane.markdown

 ---
 layout:     post
-title:      "Max sum subarray, Kadane's Algorithm, and a Learning Strategy"
+title:      "Max Contiguous Subarrays, Kadane's Algorithm, and a Learning Strategy"
 subtitle:   "because they lacked opposable thumbs and the brainpower to build a space program."
 date:       2015-02-20 12:00:00
 author:     "Start Bootstrap"
 header-img: "img/post-bg-01.jpg"
-tags: '[test tag]'
+tags:
 ---

 <p> Recently, I've been going through problems on HackerRank because, you know, who doesn't like algorithmic brain-teasers every now and then,
 and I came across an algorithm that I just could not nail down for quite some time.
 And it bugged me.
+The problem I am referring to is the <a href='https://www.hackerrank.com/challenges/maxsubarray'> Maximum Subarray Problem</a></p>.
+But it wasn't that I couldn't figure out the problem, it was that the HackerRank provided a <a href="#hackerrank-kadane-video">video</a> which in turn provided
+<a href='http://en.wikipedia.org/wiki/Maximum_subarray_problem'>Kadane's Algorithm</a>
-The problem I am referring to is the< a href='https://www.hackerrank.com/challenges/maxsubarray'>Maximum Subarray Problem</a></p>.
-But it wasn't that I couldn't figure out the problem, it was that the HackerRank provided a video which in turn provided a blueprint for the algorithm to solve the tricky part of the problem, and I kept looking at this simple set of instructions, and couldn't it was becoming clearer slower than I would have liked.
-Maybe I needed another perspective or to see a person go through the iterations of Kadane's algorithm to understand the logic, so I decided to hit up YouTube.
+to solve the tricky part of the problem, and I kept looking at this simple set of instructions, but it was becoming clearer slower than I would have liked.
+Maybe I needed another perspective or to see someone go through the iterations the algorithm to understand the logic more clearly.
+So I decided to hit up YouTube.

 <h2 class="section-heading">YouTubing It</h2>

 <p>Did I find videos on YouTube?
 Yes, many.
 Did they help?
 Not really, probably for multiple reasons.
 It is hard to explain something complex as if you are a beginner.
-That is, I was sure that once I understood the algorithm, the videos would be crystal clear, but they weren't doing much to help get over the divide from foggy to clear.
+That is, I was sure that once I understood the algorithm, the videos would be crystal clear, but they weren't doing much to help get over the divide between having a foggy understanding and a clear understanding.
 So I decided to bite the bullet and just revisit the original algorithm, meticulously stepping through it detail by detail.</p>

 <h2 class="section-heading">Print('It's Alive!')</h2>

 <p>A long time ago, I found it extremely helpful to program my own algorithms on my TI to use for math exams.
 Programming the algorithms actually made using the TI redundant (well, not exactly redundant,
-still really convenient), because in breaking down an algorithm enough to program it, I had to learn it pretty well.
-Computers are "dumb," so you have to be clear in your understanding and explicit in your instructions.
+they were still really convenient), because in breaking down an algorithm enough to program it, I had to learn it pretty well.
+Computers are "dumb," so you have to be explicit in your instructions and therefore clear in your understanding.
 But I already had the algorithm in front of me and did not want to reinvent the wheel.
 I was also reluctant to dryly trek through the steps by hand.
 So I decided to build a mouth-piece for my algorithm so it could tell me what it was doing and why.
 Enter the print() statement. </p>

 <h2 class="section-heading">Ahhh, much clearer now</h2>